RobustVLA: On Robustness of Vision-Language-Action Model against Multi-Modal Perturbations: RobustVLA Experiments

 \subsection{Real-World Experiments}

 \textbf{Real-world setup.} We deploy VLAs on a Fairino FR5 robotic arm with a Hitbot Z-EFG-C50 gripper.
 Visual inputs are provided by a ZED2 external camera and an Intel RealSense 435i wrist-mounted camera.
 We design four tasks to assess real-world performance: (1) pick up the blue bowl on the blue plate; (2) pick up the bowl on the plate with randomized colors; (3) place the bread on the plate; and (4) place the green cup next to the green plate.
 These tasks test VLA's capability on basic grasping, semantic generalization, deformable object manipulation, and spatial reasoning.
 For each task, we fine-tune $\pi_0$ with 25 demonstration trajectories.
+All methods achieve 100\% success without perturbation after fine-tuning.

 \textbf{Real-world noise.} We design physical noise sources for robustness evaluation.
 For environmental noise, we vary lighting by adding a neon bubble and introduce irrelevant objects into the testing scene.
 For action noise, we perturb motor calibration and introduce interference in serial communication.
 For instruction noise, we use a speech recognition model to process human speech containing dialects, unusual word order, or irrelevant content.
 For observation noise, we apply the same perturbations as in simulation.
 However, we omit \emph{external forces} since they could physically damage the robot.
 For each noise modality, we conduct 10 trials per task and report aggregated results over 4 tasks.